gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

 .. py:function:: stop_right()

-    | stops the right motor.
+    | Stop the right motor.

 | The code below runs the right motor for 1 sec then stops it.